 ← Back to All States

-Delaware Accident Laws and Requirements
+Delaware Car Accident Laws & Auto Insurance Requirements

 Quick Reference for Delaware: No-Fault state • Report accidents with any injury, death, or damage to attended vehicle2 years for personal injury to file a claim